Unity-Technologies/Standard-Assets-Characters/README.md

 ## Getting Started

+### From Repo
 * Pull the repository and open the project in the relevant version of Unity
 * Open the Protoland Scene
 * Press Play
 * Select First or Third Person modes

+### Importing the Package
+* Import the SAC package.
+* Copy the manifest.json into the Packages folder.
+(NEED TO UPLOAD AND ADD LINK)
+    * This might result in packages being downloaded (internet access is required).

+### Base Setup
+* Create a new Scene.
+* Place a plane in the Scene to act as the floor and resize to preference.
+* Optional set-up for effects:
+    * Drag in Movement Zone Manager prefab.
+    * To change the level default effects, create a new LevelMovementZoneConfiguration via Create -> Standard Assets -> Characters -> Level Movement Zone Configuration and set it on this prefab
+    * Set the plane’s layer to Ground, in order for Third Person footsteps to work.

+### First Person Setup
+* Drag in the First Person prefab.

+### Third Person Setup
+* Drag in the Third Person (Male) prefab.
+    * Ensure that the Y value is greater than the Ground Plane’s Y value.
+* Drag in the Third Person Camera (Male) prefab.

+There is a female third person character.
+Delete the male prefabs from the scene and drag in the female prefabs:
+* Third Person (Female)
+* Third Person Camera (Female)

 ## Controls